Acadiana: Cajun-Creole ethnicity

 Similarly, the Acadiana region is home to many African Americans, who have contributed greatly to the region over the centuries.
 Many primarily descend from those persons brought to the State of Louisiana in various waves during the colonial period to work the area's sugarcane and rice plantations in the southern part of the state and the cotton plantations in the northern part of the state.
 Between 1723 and 1769, most slaves imported to Louisiana were from modern day Senegal, Mali and Congo, many thousands being imported to Louisiana from there.
 A large number of the imported slaves from the Senegambia region were members of the Wolof and Bambara ethnic groups.
 Saint-Louis and Goree Island were sites where a great number of slaves destined for Louisiana departed from Africa.

 During the Spanish control of Louisiana, between 1770 and 1803, most of the slaves still came from the Congo and the Senegambia region, but others were imported from modern-day Benin.
 Many slaves imported during this period were members of the Nago people, a Yoruba subgroup.
 The slaves brought with them their cultural practices, languages, and religious beliefs rooted in spirit and ancestor worship, as well as Roman Catholic Christianity—all of which were key elements of Louisiana Voodoo.
 In addition, in the early nineteenth century, many Saint Dominicans also settled in Louisiana, both free people of color and slaves, following the Haitian Revolution on Saint-Domingue, contributing to the Voodoo tradition of the state.
-During the American period (1804-1820), almost half of the slaves came from the Congo.
-Before the American Civil War (1861 to 1865), African Americans comprised a significant portion of the state's population, with most being employed on sugar cane and cotton plantations (see history of slavery in Louisiana and Louisiana African American Heritage Trail).
+During the American period (1804–1820), almost half of the slaves came from the Congo.
+Before the American Civil War (1861–1865), African Americans comprised a significant portion of the state's population, with most being employed on sugar cane and cotton plantations (see history of slavery in Louisiana and Louisiana African American Heritage Trail).